sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

-# Upgrade your module/project to Silverstripe 4
+# Upgrade your module/project to Silverstripe 4 (and beyond)

 This module helps you upgrade Silverstripe 3 modules and projects (sites) to Silverstripe 3.7 and Silverstripe 4 with the least amount of effort.